Renew/replace my vehicle licence

-There are two options for you to buy a replacement copy of the vehicle licence document.
+There are two options for you to obtain a replacement copy of the vehicle licence document.

-Note: Purchasing a copy is not renewing or extending the expiry date of the vehicle licence.
+Note: Obtaining a copy does not renew or extend the expiry date of the vehicle licence.
 It is a copy of the current licence only.

-Option A: Purchase a copy via your online account
+Option A: Obtain a copy via your online account

-If you have a DoTDirect account you can purchase a copy of your vehicle licence documents online.
+If you have a DoTDirect account you can obtain a copy of your vehicle licence documents free of charge online.
 This is limited to vehicles licensed in your name only.

 The button below will prompt you to login before directing you to the online service.
 If you don't already have a DoTDirect account you can follow the prompt to create an account.

 You can purchase a copy of a vehicle licence document at a Driver and Vehicle Services (DVS) centre, regional DoT office or agent.
 A fee applies.